chaisql/chai/README.md

 ## Genji shell

-Besides generating code, the genji command line provides an SQL shell that can be used to create, modify and consult Genji databases.
+The genji command line provides an SQL shell that can be used to create, modify and consult Genji databases.

 Make sure the Genji command line is installed: